Skip to main content

 The concept of redundancy is a central function of all electrical subsystems of TRUNINGER lifting magnet systems.

 The first level of redundancy covers the failure of the mains supply and/or the failure of the main processor module.
-This function is standard for the majority of the systems and is achieved through the following components:
+Most magnet systems are therefore equipped with the following components:

 • SafePickTM module:

-automatically switches to backup battery operation in the event of a mains power failure and also allows the magnets to be switched off if the main SmartPickTM control module has failed.
+automatically switches to backup battery operation in the event of a mains power failure and also allows the magnets to be switched off when SmartPickTM main controller fails.

 • Backup battery:

-Ensures power supply to the magnets for at least 20 minutes with the load suspended in the event of a power failure.
+Ensures power supply to the magnets for at least 20 minutes.

 Option: Total redundancy

-If required or desired, we build magnet systems with total redundancy, using multiple redundant subsystems.
-Figure 1 shows a typical overhead crane with a magnet system for coil transport.
+If required or desired, we build magnet systems with total redundancy.
+Further subsystems are also built redundant.
+Figure 1 shows such magnet system with total redundancy.

 TRUNINGER system with total redundancy